alchitry/alchitry.github.io/content/tutorials/roms-and-fsms.md

 # Setup

 We first need to create a new project based on the Base Project.
-I called mine _Hello World_ but you are free to choose whatever name you want.
+I called mine _Hello World,_ but you are free to choose whatever name you want.

-With the new empty project, we now need to add the `uartTx` and `uartRx` components.
+With the new empty project, we now need to add the `uart_tx` and `uart_rx` components.
 These will be used to talk to the FTDI chip and send data over the USB port.

 You should know how to add a component to your project from the last tutorial.